Our Courses

 The Archaeology course encompasses Archaeology, Assyriology, Egyptology and Biological Anthropology.
 Archaeology uses material evidence to explore the nature and development of particular societies and to explain the variations and commonalities of the human past.
 Assyriology is the study of the languages, cultures, history and archaeology of ancient Mesopotamia (Sumer, Babylonia and Assyria).
 Egyptology is the study of the history, languages, society, archaeology and religion of ancient Egypt.
 Biological Anthropology explores human evolution, biology and behaviour, and the interaction between biology and culture.

-The Director of Studies for Archaeology is Dr Corinne Roughley, a College Tutor.
+The Director of Studies for Archaeology is Dr Corinne Roughley.

-Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.
-We also accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.
+No specific subjects required.
+We accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.

-Candidates are also required to submit one piece of written work prior to interview.
 This should be in essay format (not science coursework or a timed exam) with a word limit of up to 1500 words.
-The work can be extracted from an EPQ.
+The work can be extracted from an Extended Project Qualification (EPQ).

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.